FunkyMuse/Blog/_posts/2021-07-06-arch_components_donts.md

 ## Observing flows in launchWhenX
 ---

-Coroutines were pushed as a replacement for `LiveData` but there wasn't something that'll clear up the references.
+Coroutines `StateFlow` and `SharedFlow`, were pushed as a replacement for `LiveData` but there wasn't something that'll clear up the references when using `launchWhenX`

 You decided to get rid of LiveData and you started using `viewLifeCycleOwner.lifecycleScope.launchWhenResumed` or `viewLifeCycleOwner.lifecycleScope.launchWhenStarted` to ensure that a given coroutine runs only in that specific lifecycle state, there's a [deep dive article worth reading](https://medium.com/swlh/deep-dive-into-lifecycle-coroutines-e7192312faf#7d09) why that's the thing you shouldn't use.